iqtree/cmaple/README.md

 ## Installation

-CMAPLE executables for different platforms such as Linux, OSX, and Windows are available at [CMAPLE-RELEASES]([CMAPLE_RELEASES]).
+CMAPLE executables for different platforms such as Linux, OSX, and Windows are available at [CMAPLE-RELEASES][CMAPLE_RELEASES].

-## Usage examples

 In the release package, we provide two excutables `cmaple` and `cmaple-aa` for analysing DNA and amino acid data, respectively.
 For simplicity, we use `cmaple` in the following examples.

+## Usage examples

 As a command-line program, CMAPLE can be run by executing `cmaple ...` from a terminal/console (or a command prompt under Windows).